Image Masking Tutorial

 4. Take a new layer by clicking on the”Crate a new layer” from the bottom of the layer palette and put the color you want to use or paste the background image if you want from another source.

 1. Open the file you want to work with.
-Make a duplicate layer of the image.
-This way the original is preserved on the background and we are working on a duplicated layer.
-Hide the background by clicking off its visibility icon.
+Make a duplicate layer of the image to preserve the original image and work on a duplicate layer.

 2. Choose Select> Color Range from the Menu.
 When the Color Range Dialog box open, choose the Left Eye Dropper tool and click on the background color in the image window (blue).
 You will see the selected color turn white in the dialog box.